Here’s Why We Are Passionate About Our Mission

 The study also revealed some significant differences between public safety categories in frequencies of positive screens that warrant further investigation.
 For example, when comparing the data between paramedics and firefighters, the study found higher rates of PTSD (24.5%), depression (29.6%) and panic disorder (10.3%) among paramedics.
 The results also indicated that rates for these same mental health measures were lower for paramedics when compared to corrections officers where PTSD (29.1%), depression (31.1%) and panic disorder (12.2%) were all higher.

 Equine Therapy is a proven scientific based modality for the treatment of trauma.
-Our licensed and certified teams work with members of the military, first responders and their families.
+Our licensed and certified teams work with first responders, members of the military, and their families.
 Our therapy model is goal focused, set in the outdoors and partners with horses and mother nature to process trauma and allow for healing.
 The model we primarily practice is through the Natural Lifemanship Institute.

 We bring this life-changing service to our communities at an affordable cost by asking our donors to fund the sessions specifically to provide only the highest level of professional mental health services, by a team of highly trained, licensed and passionate therapy teams, safe and healthy horses, a beautiful peaceful and safe environment with every effort made to maintain confidentiality and anonymity.
 Our donors provide for the majority of the cost, so it is affordable and accessible.

 “Stand at the crossroads and look; ask for the ancient paths, ask were the good way is, and walk in and you will find rest for your souls.”
 Jeremiah 6:16